Th3Osc4r/LoRa-SX1262-P2P-Arduino-IDE/README.md

 > Both nodes must share the same frequency, SF, and BW — the defaults (`SF7 / 125 kHz / CR 4/5`) work out of the box.
 > Need more range?
 Use `sx1262_init_extended()` to bump to SF10/SF12.

+For advanced usage (custom modulation, low-power modes, AES, duty-cycle enforcement), see the User Manual.

 ## 📦 Installation

 ### Method 1: Arduino Library Manager (Not available yet)